Weakly coupled two slow- two fast systems, folded node and mixed mode oscillationsM: Background

 \subsection{Folded singularities}

 We now consider the case when $(f, g)$ (the RHS of \eref{back1}-\eref{back2}) depend on a regular parameter and $g_2(0,0,y_2)$ passes through $0$ when this parameter is varied.
-This passage corresponds to change of sign of the determinant of the Jacobian \eref{jac3D}, from negative to positive or vice-versa.
+Suppose that the equation $g_2(0,0,y_2)=0$ admits a unique solution $\bar{y}_2$.
+If we assume that $g_{1,y_2}(0,0,y_2) neq 0$ for $y_2$ in a neighborhood of $\bar{y}_2$ and $\frac{\partial}{\partial y_2}g_2(0,0,\bar{y}_2)\neq 0$, this passage corresponds to a change of sign of the determinant of the Jacobian \eref{jac3D}, from negative to positive or vice-versa.
+We make the asumption that $g_{1,x}>0$ wich guarantees that the flow of \eref{red3Dexp1}-\eref{red3Dexp2} on the stable part of the critical manifold is towards the fold.
 This, in turn, means that the eigenvalues change from one positive and one negative (negative determinant) to two positive (positive determinant), i.e. from saddle to node.
 It follows that this transition corresponds to the onset of small oscillations.
 Hence the onset of small oscillations is a consequence of the passage of $g_2(0,0,y_2)$ through $0$.
 This transition is called Folded Saddle-Node of type II (FSN II).